gatATAC/uCANca/README.md

 uCANca
 ======

-A framework to develop embedded systems.
+A framework to develop embedded systems from the System Engineering point of view.

 It allows the user to define the functionality and architecture of a system, and also the behaviour of each module using Finite State Machines.